5 Causes of Migraine During Breastfeeding And Its Treatment

 • Less Medication Available:

-During lactation, you may use pain killers or other migraine medications only after consulting your doctor.
+You may use painkillers when breastfeeding or other migraine medications only after consulting your doctor.
 Painkillers such as acetaminophen or ibuprofen are usually considered safe but doctors may prescribe a daily limit that should not be exceeded by lactating women.
 With proper medical consultation, you can ask your doctor for a list of migraine medications, which are safe to consume during breastfeeding.

 protip_icon Point to consider